hackersanddesigners/octomode/README.md

 ### Note

-It's recommended to use firefox when working with octomode locally.
+It's recommended to use Firefox when working with octomode locally.
 Chrome or Chromium do not load external etherpads in iframes.

 ## Use octomode on a server